On energy and its positivity in spacetimes with an expanding flat de Sitter background: Defining energy with an expanding flat de Sitter background

-As for the Liu--Yau energy, $E_\lambda$ can be expressed as the difference between the norms of the codimension-two mean curvature vectors in the relevant spacetimes.
+As with the Liu--Yau energy, $E_\lambda$ can be expressed as the difference between the norms of the codimension-two mean curvature vectors in the relevant spacetimes.
 Indeed it's not hard to see that